adaltas/node-masson/bootstrap/utils.coffee.md

 Ensure that the user provided callback will not be called until one or multiple ports are open.

+*   `quorum`
+    Number of minimal successful connection, 50% if "true".
 *   `timeout`
     Maximum time to wait until this function is considered to have failed.
 *   `randdir`